gekaizum/Simulator-for-LIDOR-with-ALExA/README.md

-# Simulator-for-LIDOR-with-ALExA
+# Simulator-for-LIDOR-with-ALexA
-Simulator for Logical Infrastructure for Drone Optimization and Research with Adaptive Layered Exploration Architecture
+Simulator for Logical Infrastructure for Drone Optimization and Research with Adaptive Layered Architecture